gcoto96/blog-app-angularjs/README.md

 ---               | ---                                      | ---
 Frontend          |  http://localhost:9119                   | `user/password`
 H2 Database       |  http://localhost:9119/h2-console        |  Driver:`org.h2.Driver` <br/> JDBC URL:`jdbc:h2:mem:demo` <br/> User Name:`sa`

+##Features Status
+a.
+Ability to register to the blogging portal and create a personal blogging space  - WIP
+b.
+Ability to publish multiple blog posts to the blogging space - Implemented
+ i.
+Blog content should contain a title and a description - Implemented
+c.
+Ability to anonymously view other blog posts - Implemented
+d.
+Ability to login and comment on other’s blog posts - Implemented

+Note: One single user is available user:users and password:password now and once it logs in it can perform b and d tasks above.
+      If not logged in then c task holds good.

 ##TODO features
 1.User Registration - Currently single user session